Your way to a doctorate

 - A time limit of at least six weeks should be granted between the submission of your thesis and your oral examination, so that all deadlines can be duly met.
 The submission of both reports to the dean's office is decisive, since according to the doctoral regulations there must be at least 3 weeks until the oral examination.
 We therefore recommend that you consult with your reviewers in order to plan your oral examination.

 - Your committee will consist of 6 members (old regulations) or 5 members (new regulations).
-Please note that amongst them there must be one theoretician and one person from another field in physics.
+Please note that amongst them there must be one theoretician, one experimentalist and one person from another field in physics than your own.
 There can only be one external member.

 - You have to submit eight copies (old doctoral regulations) or seven copies (new doctoral regulations), hard bound in DIN A 4 format.
 Your doctoral thesis should be preceded by an abstract in German language, included in your thesis.